-With the Line Segment tool selected, place your cursor at the top center of a square until you see intersect and a magenta guide, which indicate the center of the square shape.
+With the Line Segment tool selected, place your cursor at the top center of a square until you see the word intersect and a magenta guide, which indicate the center of the square shape.

 Drag a line segment to the bottom.
-Release the mouse to finish drawing the line.
+Release your cursor to finish drawing the line.

 Repeat to create a horizontal line to complete the window pane.

 Type V to access the Selection tool and click the long rectangle base.
-In the Control panel, click the Fill Color swatch and choose a color from the Swatches panel.
-Click the Stroke Color swatch next to it and select None to remove the shape's outline stroke.
+In the Properties panel, click the Fill Color swatch and select the Swatches option at the top.
+Choose a color from the Swatches panel.
+Then click the Stroke Color swatch and select None to remove the shape’s outline stroke.

 Repeat to color all the walls and roofs.

-Next, type V, then Shift + click all parts of the window to select them.
-Set Fill color: None; Stroke Color to white or another color.
-Change the Stroke Weight if desired.
+Next, press Shift and click all parts of the window to select them.
+Set Fill color to None, and Stroke color to white or another color.
+Change the Stroke weight if desired.

-Tip: It's easy to reuse color attributes already applied to an object.
-Select a shape you'd like to apply color to, then select the Eyedropper tool and click a colored object to sample its color and apply it to the selected object.
+Tip: It’s easy to reuse color attributes already applied to an object.
+Select an uncolored shape.
+Select the Eyedropper tool and click a colored object to sample its color, and then apply it to the selected shape.

-Use the skills you've learned in tandem to draw all kinds of objects and add character to your illustration.
+Use the skills you’ve learned so far to draw all kinds of objects and add some flair to your illustration.

 For example, use the Ellipse and Line tools to construct a tree.
-Simply draw three overlapping circles to draw a treetop, and then draw three lines for its trunk and branches.
+Simply draw three overlapping circles to draw a treetop, and then draw three lines for the trunk and branches.

-Tip: Use this technique to combine shapes easily.
-Select the overlapping circles, then select the Shape Builder tool and draw a line through them as shown.
+Tip: Use this technique to combine shapes easily: Select the overlapping circles, and then select the Shape Builder tool and draw a line through them as shown.

-To save the illustration for print, choose File > Save, and select Adobe PDF.
+To save the illustration for print, choose File > Save As.
+Select Adobe PDF and click Save.

-In the Adobe PDF Preset menu, choose either the High Quality Print or Press Quality presets, based on your print provider's recommendations.
+In the Adobe PDF Preset menu, choose either the High Quality Print or Press Quality preset, based on your print provider’s recommendations.